Doctoral Studies

 Supervisor: K. Mountzouris

-PhD Thesis: “Redefining hatching with early feeding for sustainable chicken rearing and welfare.”
+Thesis: “Redefining hatchery practices through early feeding for sustainable broiler production and welfare.”

 Supervisor: A. Pappas